Motasem-Sulaiman/reading-notes/AWS: Events.md

 ## Describe how to use SQS and SNS in a “fanout” pattern.
-- Create an SNS Topic:
+- Create an SNS Topic
-- Subscribe SQS Queues to the SNS Topic:
+- Subscribe SQS Queues to the SNS Topic
-- Publish Messages to the SNS Topic:
+- Publish Messages to the SNS Topic
-- Consuming Messages from SQS Queues:
+- Consuming Messages from SQS Queues

 ## Explain how “push notifications” work, using SNS.
-- Setting up SNS Topic:
+ Setting up SNS Topic
-- Subscribing Endpoints:
+ Subscribing Endpoints
-- Sending Push Notifications:
+ Sending Push Notifications
-- Message Delivery:
+ Message Delivery
-- Handling Notifications on Endpoints:
+ Handling Notifications on Endpoints

 ## How might a large scale, distributed application make use of a Queue system like SQS?
-- Asynchronous Communication
-- Load Leveling and Backpressure
-- Microservices Communication
-- Scalability and Auto-scaling
+By using SQS in a large-scale, distributed application, developers can build more robust, scalable, and loosely coupled systems.
+It helps in managing complexities and challenges associated with distributed architectures, ensuring that components can operate independently and efficiently.